5 Essential Literacies for Students: Part 2 Content Area Literacy

 • 599.9 Order Hominids—that’s us.

-You rarely have 599.9 books, because books on humans are usually about the human body so are in the 610s Medicine & health.
+You rarely have 599.9 books, because books on humans are usually about the human body and are located in 610 Medicine & health.

 A LIBRARY LESSON TO USE DEWEY 590 WITH STUDENTS

-To begin the lesson, I give students a classification of living things taxonomy chart worksheet, based on what they study in 6g Science, which stimulates student participation during Direct instruction.
+To begin the lesson, I give these 6g students a classification of living things taxonomy chart worksheet, based on what they study in class, which stimulates student participation during Direct instruction.
 During the Modeling & guided learning activity, students hierarchically organize the books on their table and fill in boxes on their worksheet with Dewey numbers and the animal subjects of the books.

 There are a few empty boxes left, so for Independent practice, students visit the Science 590-599 bookshelves to find one book whose Dewey number and subject fills in an empty box on their worksheet.
 They return to the table and work with their table partners to fill in any empty boxes.

-Students paste the daily-grade worksheet into their Interactive Notebook (graded later by their teacher). , then they can browse for a book to check out.
-I see students apply what they learn as they explore other topical sections of the Science shelves as well as the 636 section on domesticated animals and pets.
+Students paste the daily-grade worksheet into their Interactive Notebook (graded later by their teacher), then they can browse for a book to check out.
+I see that students apply what they learn as they explore other topical sections of the Science shelves, as well as the 636 section on domesticated animals and pets.

 I have a similar lesson for 6g on ecology, for 7g on human body systems, and for 8g on weather and weather disasters.
 As middle school Science has become more integrated, these quick Library Lessons offer single-visit reinforcement for a variety of Science topics at any grade-level, and also give students more insight into and experience with the different Dewey Subjects in the library.
 As always, teachers love that I have a graphic organizer worksheet to use as a daily grade.